law973/faq-accordion/README.md

 ### Useful Resources

-- [Accessible Accordion](https://www.aditus.io/patterns/accordion/) - This is a site that helped with making the accordion accessible.
-- [Accordion Example](https://www.w3.org/WAI/ARIA/apg/patterns/accordion/examples/accordion/) - This is another site that helped with making the accordion accessible.
 - [Smooth Shadow](https://shadows.brumm.af/) - This tool helped me generate the box shadows used for the card.

 ## Author